DeogenesMaranan/KALMidad/README.md

 - Designed and implemented a responsive and intuitive **user interface** for KALMidad.
 - Developed smooth user interactions for features such as **registering, logging in, submitting reports, and navigating the dashboard**.
 - Ensured **cross-browser compatibility** and maintained a modern, visually appealing design layout.
-- Collaborated with the backend team to integrate APIs seamlessly, enhancing the user experience.

 #### [JESERYL](https://github.com/JeserylMae): Backend Developer
 - Developed the backend logic to handle the core functionalities of KALMidad, including: